jk1652/WebCheckersApp/docs/DesignDoc.md

 > Space class that will provide space for pieces to be placed on and determine if spaces are droppable

 ### Design Improvements
-> _Discuss design improvements that you would make if the project were
-> to continue.
-These improvement should be based on your direct
-> analysis of where there are problems in the code base which could be
-> addressed with design changes, and describe those suggested design
-> improvements.
-After completion of the Code metrics exercise, you
-> will also discuss the resulting metric measurements.
-Indicate the
-> hot spots the metrics identified in your code base, and your
-> suggested design improvements to address those hot spots._
->

 > Some possible design improvements that we could make, could be more
 > logging, and properly defining our win state for a game within the game model.
 > Currently we have very minimal logging, improving our logging would allow